 Veins are the pathways within the body that transport blood back from the extremities to the heart.
 Veins in the legs have to work extra hard against the forces of gravity to do their job.
 The veins in vaginal and vulvar area are connected to the veins in the legs.
 Varicose veins happen if the valves in the veins become damaged or weak, which will then cause the blood to flow backward and pool.
 It is this pooling that causes the enlarged, often twisted veins which causes more valves to fail in a vicious cycle.

-Varicose Veins Prevention and Pregnancy
+How to Avoid Varicose Veins During Pregnancy

 As we said, most varicose veins appear in the legs, but they can appear in the vulva or labia during pregnancy.
 During pregnancy, the amount of blood in the body increases and creates a burden on the veins.
 Pregnancy can also cause a rise in progesterone levels, which can cause the walls of the veins to relax.
 Also, many women experience weight gain that can add pressure to the veins.
 Additionally, the baby can add pressure to the abdomen.
 All of these factors can cause the appearance of varicose veins.
 Symptoms of varicose veins—whether varicose veins in the vulva/legs region—can include swelling, itching, burning, and an unsightly appearance.